lucamainini/GENOME-BASED-PREDICTION/README.md

 A collection of utilities and preprocessing scripts are included in the utilities folder of the project.

 *Data preprocess:* treatments with insufficient data were removed, and finally missing values were filled.
-You can find the final datasets in the `Dataset` folder.
+You can find the obtained datasets in the `Dataset` folder.

 <a name="results"/>